HydraMeshnet/developer-portal/api/authority_api.md

 ### List Witness Requests (clerk)

-Contains hashlinks to the witness requests and some metadata (like when it was requested, assigned clerk, status of the request, etc.).
-It's used internally by for example clerks, hence it must be authenticated and authorized.
+Contains hashlinks to the witness requests and some metadata (when it was requested, assigned clerk, status of the request, etc.).
+It is used internally by clerks for example, hence it must be authenticated and authorized.
 TODO: authentication is not yet implemented.

 ```http
 GET /requests